 Wi-Fi 6 technology has already achieved single-digit millisecond latency.
 Multi-link operation support in Wi-Fi 7 will offer reduced latency of less than five milliseconds.

 Due to packet duplication over multiple links, the chance of data loss is significantly reduced, thus offering a highly reliable connection.

 Efficient utilization of spectrum and overall network is possible with Wi-Fi 7 architecture.
 Even in a crowded atmosphere (like airport terminals or a sports venue), access points will be able to handle the device load efficiently with sophisticated algorithms and techniques like MIMO and beam forming.

 Network energy efficiency is one of the smart features of Wi-Fi 7.
-Access points will calculate transmission power required for each device under its circle.
-This will reduce interference in the network and improve energy efficiency of the whole system.
+Access points will calculate the transmission power required for each device under its circle.
+This will reduce interference in the network and improve the energy efficiency of the whole system.

 Connection Density – More Devices

 Wi-Fi 7 can handle a higher number of devices under each access point compared to earlier generations (Wi-Fi 6/ 6E).
 An increase in number of devices will not impact the resource limit like speed or latency.